puppetlabs/puppet-docs/source/pe/3.2/console_event-inspector.markdown

 ![Default view with failure events][default-failure]

-After you click `testweb`, you can select the "nodes with failures" tab or the "resources with failures" tab, depending on how you want to investigate the failure on the class.
+After you click `testweb`, you can select the "Nodes with failures" tab or the "Resources with failures" tab, depending on how you want to investigate the failure on the class.

 You click the "Resources with failures" tab, which loads a detail view showing failed resources.
 In this case, you can see in the detail pane that there is an issue with a file resource, specifically `/var/www/first/.htaccess`.